kema-dev/ft_transcendence/docs/kema/kema.md

 * make `start` false when the game is over
 * make a join button in lobbies list
 * make a play again button
+* do not flush user lobbies on update

 ## later